DeepGraphLearning/torchprotein-site/_pages/torchprotein_get_started.md

                        batch_norm=True, concat_hidden=True, short_cut=True, readout="sum")
 ```

-Similarly, we warp this encoder together with the graph construction model into the multiple binary classification module
+Similarly, we wrap this encoder together with the graph construction model into the multiple binary classification module
 and define the task with binary cross entropy loss.

 ```python